jutonz/event_bus-wiki/Emitting-Dispatching-an-Event.md

 > :ok
 ```

 Congratulations!!!
 You emitted your first event with the `event_bus` library.
-But, you might think nothing happened: you just an `:ok` as result and also a warning message which tells there is no subscribers for the topic.
+But, you might think nothing happened: you just an `:ok` as result and also a warning message which tells there are no subscribers for the topic.
 That is fine because you didn't implement any subscribers and also you didn't subscribe to `user_created` topic yet.
+So, time to implement your first listeners.